Genital HERPES

 Genital herpes is a sexually transmitted disease (STD) caused by the herpes simplex viruses type 1 or type 2.

-|How common is genital herpes?
+How common is genital herpes?

-|How do people get genital herpes?
+How do people get genital herpes?

 Infections are transmitted through contact with lesions, mucosal surfaces, genital secretions, or oral secretions.
 HSV-1 and HSV-2 can also be shed from skin that looks normal.
-Generally, a person can only get HSV-2 infection during sexual contact with someone who has a genital HSV-2 infection.
+Generally, a person can only get an HSV-2 infection during sexual contact with someone who has a genital HSV-2 infection.
 Transmission most commonly occurs from an infected partner who does not have visible sores and who may not know that he or she is infected.
-4 In persons with asymptomatic HSV-2 infections, genital HSV shedding occurs on 10% of days, and on most of those days the person has no signs or symptoms.
-3
+In persons with asymptomatic HSV-2 infections, genital HSV shedding occurs on 10% of days, and on most of those days, the person has no signs or symptoms.

-|What are the symptoms of genital herpes?
+What are the symptoms of genital herpes?

-The first outbreak of herpes is often associated with a longer duration of herpetic lesions, increased viral shedding (making HSV transmission more likely) and systemic symptoms including fever, body aches, swollen lymph nodes, or headache.
-6
+The clinical manifestations of genital herpes vary between the initial and recurrent outbreaks of HSV.
+The first outbreak often involves a longer duration of herpetic lesions, increased viral shedding (which raises the likelihood of transmission), and systemic symptoms such as fever, body aches, swollen lymph nodes, or headaches.

 What are the complications of genital herpes?

-Some persons who contract genital herpes have concerns about how it will impact their overall health, sex life, and relationships.
-There can be can be considerable embarrassment, shame, and stigma associated with a herpes diagnosis that can substantially interfere with a patient’s relationships.
-5Clinicians can address these concerns by encouraging patients to recognize that while herpes is not curable, it is a manageable condition.
-Three important steps that providers can take for their newly-diagnosed patients are: giving information, providing support resources, and helping define options.
-8 Since a diagnosis of genital herpes may affect perceptions about existing or future sexual relationships, it is important for patients to understand how to talk to sexual partners about STDs.
-One resource can be found here: www.gytnow.org/talking-to-your-partner
+Individuals diagnosed with genital herpes often have concerns about its effects on their overall health, sex life, and relationships.
+There can be significant feelings of embarrassment, shame, and stigma associated with a herpes diagnosis, which can greatly impact a patient's relationships.
+Clinicians can help address these concerns by encouraging patients to understand that, while herpes is not curable, it is a manageable condition.
+Three key steps providers can take for newly diagnosed patients include offering information, providing support resources, and helping them explore their options, as a genital herpes diagnosis can influence perceptions of existing or future sexual relationships.

-HIV/AIDS & STDs
+HIV/AIDS

 What is the link between genital herpes and HIV?

-Genital ulcerative disease caused by herpes make it easier to transmit and acquire HIV infection sexually.
-There is an estimated 2- to 4-fold increased risk of acquiring HIV, if exposed to HIV when genital herpes is present.
-9-11Ulcers or breaks in the skin or mucous membranes (lining of the mouth, vagina, and rectum) from a herpes infection may compromise the protection normally provided by the skin and mucous membranes against infections, including HIV.
-Herpetic genital ulcers can bleed easily, and when they come into contact with the mouth, vagina, or rectum during sex, they may increase the risk of HIV transmission.
+Genital ulcerative disease caused by herpes increases the risk of transmitting and acquiring HIV during sexual activity.
+When genital herpes is present, the risk of contracting HIV may rise by 2 to 4 times if exposed to the virus.
+Ulcers or breaks in the skin or mucous membranes (such as those lining the mouth, vagina, and rectum) from a herpes infection can compromise the protective barrier normally offered by these tissues against infections, including HIV.
+Herpetic genital ulcers are prone to bleeding, and contact with the mouth, vagina, or rectum during sex can further elevate the risk of HIV transmission.

 How does genital herpes affect a pregnant woman and her baby?

-A woman with genital herpes may be offered antiviral medication from 36 weeks gestation through delivery to reduce the risk of a recurrent outbreak.
-13Routine HSV screening of pregnant women is not recommended.
-However, at onset of labor, all women should undergo careful examination and questioning to evaluate for presence of prodromal symptoms or herpetic lesions.
-If herpes symptoms are present a cesarean delivery is recommended to prevent HSV transmission to the infant.
-147
+A woman with genital herpes may be prescribed antiviral medication starting at 36 weeks of gestation and continuing through delivery to help minimize the risk of a recurrent outbreak.
+Routine screening for HSV in pregnant women is not recommended.
+However, upon the onset of labor, all women should be thoroughly examined and asked about any prodromal symptoms or herpetic lesions.
+If herpes symptoms are present, a cesarean delivery is advised to prevent HSV transmission to the newborn.

 How is genital herpes diagnosed?